sebsto/www.stormacq.com/_posts/2018-12-23-tlsv1_with_app_sync.markdown

 socket.enabledProtocols = arrayOf("TLSv1.1", "TLSv1.2")
 {% endhighlight %}

 Second, you will need to tell AppSync Client to use that new SSLSocketFactory class instead of the default.
 As AppSync Client is using [OKHTTP](https://github.com/square/okhttp/){:target="_blank"} library behind the scene, you'll need first to create your own ``OKHttpClient`` and configure it to use your ``SSLSocketFactory`` class created just before.
-The you will provide AppSync Client with your own ``OkHttpClient``.
+Then you will provide AppSync Client with your own ``OkHttpClient``.
 The code looks like this:

 {% highlight kotlin %}
 // tm is the trust manager, code to instantiate this is skipped for brevity